 You’ve seen them on your Facebook timeline.
-It’s that guy or girl who is constantly taking selfies and changing their profile picture, as if they’re God’s gift to Mankind and need to remind us of that (supposed) absolute truth.
-You and I can agree that they’re ****ing annoying, unless you’re just like them and you subscribe to that kind of behavior as well.
+It’s that guy or girl who is constantly taking selfies and changing their profile picture, as if they’re God’s gift to Mankind and always need to remind us of that (supposed) absolute truth.
+You and I can agree that they’re ****ing annoying – well – unless you’re just like them and you subscribe to that kind of behavior as well.
 The please leave my website right now (Alright you can stay – maybe I can teach you something).
-Most people do agree that this behavior is probably one of those things that just irks and it happens so often that we tend to ignore it, even support it and once in a while engage in it ourselves.
+Most people do agree that this behavior is probably one of those things that just irks and yet it happens so often that we tend to ignore it, even support it and once in a while engage in it ourselves.
 My question is, is it Narcissism?

-I’ve even seen a number of people Photoshopping or “filtering” their new photos before posting – doing things like removing wrinkles and blemishes.
-Really?
-Is it so important for you for your own friends and acquaintances to see you so beautiful all the time.
-Don’t get me wrong – I think appearance is important but where do we draw the line?
-And the worst of it is we all embolden and encourage that kind of behavior by clicking that ever so ubiquitous like button.
 We all like to look at, associate with and claim some sort of connection with beautiful people – men or women.
 There are even a number of groups dedicated to beautiful people where membership is based on whether other members vote you to be beautiful or not.
 Insane!
+And I feel like that has something to do with this.

-It’s a little like how so many of us dream of being wealthy – always promising to change the world for the better and donating to charitable organizations – but if or when we ever get there we quickly forget our self-made promises.
+It’s a little like how so many of us dream of being wealthy – always promising to change the world for the better and donating to charitable organizations – but if or when we ever get there and accumulate said wealth, we quickly forget our self-made promises.

 Anyway, that’s my rant for the day.

 Hey beautiful people – quit it with the over-the-top showing off.
 We’re all starting to get a little sick of your attitude, but soon we’ll join you.
 At which time we’ll say “OH!!!
 She/he looks so beautiful!!! (maybe)